javierbrea/eslint-plugin-boundaries/README.md

 The docs of each rule contains an specification of their own options, but __the main rules share the format in which the options have to be defined__.
 The format described here is valid for options of [`element-types`](docs/rules/element-types.md), [`external`](docs/rules/external.md) and [`entry-point`](docs/rules/entry-point.md) rules.

 Options set an `allow` or `disallow` value by default, and provide an array of rules.
 Each matching rule will override the default value and the value returned by previous matching rules.
-So, the final result of the options, once processed for each case, will be `allow` or `disallow`, and this value will be applied by the plugin rule in the correspondant way, making it to produce an eslint error or not.
+So, the final result of the options, once processed for each case, will be `allow` or `disallow`, and this value will be applied by the plugin rule in the correspondent way, making it to produce an eslint error or not.

 ```jsonc
 {